The White Lioness: Publication

 Mankell, who himself was deeply interested in questions concerning South Africa and its history and who used to reside in the country part-time, released the book in 1993 during the reign of the National Party and the Afrikaner rule.

-Adaptation
+Adaptations

 In 1996, The White Lioness was adapted by Swedish public broadcaster Sveriges Television into a theatrical movie, starring Rolf Lassgård as Wallander.

 In 2016, The White Lioness was adapted by the BBC starring Kenneth Branagh as Wallander.